Inspiration (1915 film): Reception

-"Inspiration presents a decided novelty, for it is the first moving picture in which the nude figure of a woman has been used for artistic reasons only," wrote The Morning Telegraph, which reported Munson's credentials as one of the most famous artist's models in the United States.
+The Morning Telegraph, which reported Munson's credentials as one of the most famous artist's models in the United States, wrote that "Inspiration presents a decided novelty, for it is the first moving picture in which the nude figure of a woman has been used for artistic reasons only".
 The newspaper's reviewer then addressed more directly the controversial elements of the film:

-Miss Munson's classic beauty and her remarkable poise absolutely remove every suggestion of the objectionable...George Foster Platt, who directed the picture, has used the utmost delicacy producing the picture, and it would have to be a very prudish person who could find any serious objection to the film.
+Miss Munson's classic beauty and her remarkable poise absolutely remove every suggestion of the objectionable ...
+George Foster Platt, who directed the picture, has used the utmost delicacy producing the picture, and it would have to be a very prudish person who could find any serious objection to the film.
 The story is too insignificant to sustain the interest for five reels, but the many beautiful poses of Miss Munson will do more than make up for the lack of a good plot.
 The picture will attract more than usual interest and the delicate and attractive way that a difficult subject has been filmed will no doubt receive the praise it deserves.